HeIIow2/music-downloader/README.md

 After you chose either an artist, a release group, a release or a track by its id, download it by inputing the string `ok`.
 My downloader will download it automatically for you.

+---

+## Programming interface

+If you want to use this project, or parts from it in youre own projects from it, make sure to be familiar with [Python Modules](https://docs.python.org/3/tutorial/modules.html).
+Further and better documentation including code examples are yet to come, so here is the rough module structure for now. (should be up-to-date but no guarantee)

+### Modules

+- utils
+  - shared (equivalent to global variables and constants)
+  - config
+  - database
+  - some static methods that are in general useful for me
+- tagging
+  - song (within a class Song used to get and set the metadata of mp3 files)
+- metadata
+  - search
+  - fetch
+- target
+- audio_source
+  - fetch_source
+  - fetch_audio
+  - sources
+    - musify
+    - youtube
+- lyrics
+  - lyrics
+  - genius (will eventually be moved in a folder with lyric sources)

+---

 ## Metadata

 First the metadata has to be downloaded.
 The best api to do so is undeniably [Musicbrainz](musicbrainz.org/).
 This is a result of them being a website with a large Database spanning over all Genres.